-Work with Zero Waste Marin, the County's waste haulers and special districts, and nonprofits such as Extra Food to divert commercial organic waste from the landfill through recycling, composting, and participation in waste-toenergy and food recovery programs.
+Work with Zero Waste Marin, the County's waste haulers and special districts, and nonprofits such as Extra Food to divert commercial organic waste from the landfill through recycling, composting, and participation in waste-to-energy and food recovery programs.

-- 1. Conduct outreach and education to businesses subject to State organic waste recycling mandates (AB 1826) and encourage or enforce compliance with the law. - 2.
+- 1. Conduct outreach and education to businesses subject to State organic waste recycling mandates (AB 1826 and SB 1383) and encourage or enforce compliance with the law. - 2.
 Refer new and major remodel commercial and multi-family residential project proposals to the County's waste haulers for review and comment and require projects to provide adequate waste and recycling facilities and access as feasible. - 3.
-Encourage and facilitate commercial and multi-family property owners to require responsible use of on-site recycling facilities in lease and rental agreements and to train and regularly evaluate janitorial, landscape, and other property management services.
+Encourage and facilitate commercial and multi-family property owners to require responsible use of on-site recycling facilities in lease and rental agreements and to train and regularly evaluate janitorial, landscape, and other property management services. - 4.
+Assess capacity of existing food recovery programs, expand existing food recovery infrastructure if needed, monitor commercial generators for compliance, and conduct education and outreach. - 5.
+Evaluate expansion of existing waste-to-energy programs, such as working with the Central Marin Sanitation Agency to expand their food-to energy program.